pinot-contrib/pinot-docs/basics/indexing/dictionary-index.md

 By default, this parameter is `false`, which means that Pinot will calculate the larger value contained in the segment.
 That is the length that will be used for each value.
-This guarantees that all values can be stored and produce faster access and a more compressed layout when the length of values are quite similar.
+This guarantees that all values can be stored and produce faster access and a more compressed layout when the length of values are similar.

-This default is not great when there are a few very large values and a lot of very small ones.
-In that case it is recommended to indicate Pinot to use a variable length encoding by setting `useVarLengthDictionary` to `true`.
+If your dataset has few very large values and a lot of very small ones, we recommend specifying that Pinot use a variable length encoding by setting `useVarLengthDictionary` to `true`.
 When the variable encoding is used, Pinot needs to store the entry length, so the cost of storing an entry is their actual size plus 4 bytes offset.